The Adventures of Quentin Durward | 1955

 Lord Crawford’s ‘Scottish’ castle is Bodiam Castle, a medieval fortress near Robertsbridge in East Sussex.
 The 14th century castle crops up (though briefly) as one of the few non-Scottish locations of Monty Python and the Holy Grail.

 The French locations, however, actually are in France.
 The Duke of Burgundy’s chateau at ‘Peronne’, where Durward first meets Isabelle, is the Chateau de Chambord, eleven miles east of Blois in the Loire Valley.
 The largest of the Loire châteaux, Chambord was built by François I between 1520 and 1535.

 The court of Louis XI at ‘Plessis les Tours’ is another Loire château, Château de Chenonceau, six miles southeast of Amboise.
-Built earlier than Chambord (1513-21) by tax collector Thomas Bohier, it was later owned by François I, Henri I – who gave it to his mistress Diane de Poitiers – and Catherine de Medici (Henri’s widow, who snatched it back on the king’s death).
-Its gallery is built out on arches over the river Cher.
+Built earlier than Chambord (1513-21) by tax collector Thomas Bohier, it was later owned by François I, then Henri II – who gave it to his mistress Diane de Poitiers – until it was snatched back by Henri’s widow, Catherine de Medici.
+Its gallery is built out on arches over the River Cher.

-There was more filming at Château de Maintenon, twelve miles north of Chartres, the home of Madame de Maintenon, mistress of Louis XIV, it’s now a golf club.
+More scenes were filmed at Château de Maintenon, twelve miles north of Chartres, the home of Madame de Maintenon, who was the mistress of Louis XIV.
+It’s now a golf club.